Yen Retreats Against Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The Japanese yen retreated from recent highs against the other major currencies in the Asian session on Tuesday.
+BRUSSELS (dpa-AFX) - The Japanese yen retreated from an early highs against the other major currencies in the Asian session on Friday.

 Copyright RTT News/dpa-AFX